dannyl1u/mountain-web-services/README.md

 - **SSH Public/Private Key with SFU SSH**: You must have SSH keys set up for use with SFU's systems, username/password authentication is not supported.
 This involves generating a SSH key pair and adding the public key to your SFU account.
 Detailed instructions are available on [SFU's IT documentation](https://www.sfu.ca/computing/about/support/csil/unix.html#remote-access-linux-system).
 - **Git**: Git must be installed on your system to clone the repository.
 You can download Git from [git-scm.com](https://git-scm.com/).

+## Features

+MWS S3 streamlines the deployment process by offering one-click deployment of HTML/CSS/JS assets directly from a Git repository.
+Users can simply provide the clone URL of their repository containing website files, and the deployment process is automated, making the website live instantly.
+It's important to note that currently, MWS S3 supports only HTML/CSS/JS files.
+Support for projects requiring build processes, such as applications built with React, is planned for a future release.

 ## Installation and Usage
 To install the application, follow these steps: